About NomosLogic

 In my own genome, I found clinically significant risks that had never been surfaced through standard care.
 I found pharmacogenomic findings that could have had serious consequences if the wrong medications had been prescribed.
 I found interacting genomic architecture tied to gastrointestinal risk, iron dysregulation, metabolic vulnerability, and medication response.

+Most importantly, I found that none of it had been meaningfully integrated into care.
 It should not take building your own platform to discover what matters in your own genome.

 That is why NomosLogic exists.